 Let's get our children gardening and watch them grow!

-Local Food is a £50 million programme that will distribute lottery grants to a variety of food-related projects to help make locally grown food accessible and affordable to local communities. www.localfoodgrants.org
+Lottery Fund - will distribute lottery grants to a variety of food-related projects to help make locally grown food accessible and affordable to local communities. https://www.tnlcommunityfund.org.uk/funding/under10k

 Also try writing to local garden centres and builders merchants asking for donations many are happy to help if they can.